 Employee Stock Option Plan.
 The Company established the Employee Stock Option Plan for its employees and consultants on January 2, 1995.
-Recently, the Board adopted and the stockholders approved an amendment to the Employee Stock Option Plan that, among other things, increased the number of options available for grant and expanded the category of plan participants.
-The Employee Stock Option Plan provides for the grant to selected full and parttime employees and consultants of the Company and its Subsidiaries who contribute to the development and success of the Company and its Subsidiaries of both "incentive stock options" within the meaning of Section 422 of the Code ("ISOs") and options that are non-qualified for federal income tax purposes ("NQSOs"); provided, however, that consultants are eligible for the grant of NQSOs only.
-The total number of shares of Common Stock for which options may be granted pursuant to the Employee Stock Option Plan is 3,690,500, of which 2,086,961 are available for future grants, subject to certain adjustments reflecting changes in the Company's capitalization.
+The Board has adopted and will submit for the approval of the stockholders at the next annual meeting amendments to the Employee Stock Option Plan that, among other things, increases the number of options available for grant and expands the category of plan participants.
+The Employee Stock Option Plan provides for the grant to selected full and part-time employees and consultants of the Company and its Subsidiaries who contribute to the development and success of the Company and its Subsidiaries of both "incentive stock options" within the meaning of Section 422 of the Code ("ISOs") and options that are non-qualified for federal income tax purposes ("NQSOs"); provided, however, that consultants are eligible for the grant of NQSOs only.
+The total number of shares of Common Stock for which options may be granted pursuant to the Employee Stock Option Plan is 1,690,500 (3,690,500 if the amendment is approved), of which 86,961 (2,086,961 if the amendment is approved) are available for future grants, subject to certain adjustments reflecting changes in the Company's capitalization.
 No individual may receive, over the term of the Employee Stock Option Plan, Options for more than an aggregate of 25 percent of the shares authorized for grant under the Employee Stock Option Plan.
 The Employee Stock Option Plan is currently administered by the Compensation Committee of the Board which is comprised of directors who are not also employees of the Company.
 The Compensation Committee determines, among other things, which employees and consultants will receive options under the Employee Stock Option Plan; the time when options will be granted; the type of option (ISO or NQSO, or both) to be granted, the number of shares subject to each option, the time or times when the options will become exercisable and expire, and, subject to certain conditions discussed below, the option price and duration of the option.
 Board members administering the Employee Stock Option Plan may vote on any matters affecting the administration of the Plan, except that no member may act upon the granting of an option to himself or herself.